mickID/MedicalDiagnosisDialogue/README.md

 # MedicalDiagnosisDialogue
 Work in progress project for "Data Science &amp; Machine Learning Fundamentals" course.
-Objective: Construction of a dialogue system to allow automatic medial diagnosis
+Objective: Construction of a dialogue system to allow automatic medical diagnoses